-300L One Credit HEALTH SERVICES MANAGEMENT LAB (EE)
+HSM 300L One Credit HEALTH SERVICES MANAGEMENT LAB (EE)

 Study of various problems and work settings of a health manager.
 Visit to various community health facilities required.
+The course introduces techniques to help students learn how to apply basic rules of APA style in writing assignments, literature reviews, research proposals, and presentations.

-310 Three Credits HEALTH PERSONNEL MANAGEMENT (EE)
+HEALTH PERSONNEL MANAGEMENT (EE)

 Principles and practices in personnel recruitment, selection, management, and utilization.
-Emphasis on unique characteristics of professional, technical, skilled and unskilled healthcare workers.
+Emphasis on unique characteristics of professional, technical, skilled and unskilled health-care workers.
 In-depth study of legal responsibilities, contract administration, grievance procedures, and in-services training and education.

-311 Three Credits LEGAL ASPECTS AND ETHICS OF HEALTH-CARE DELIVERY (EE)
+LEGAL ASPECTS & ETHICS OF HEALTH-CARE DELIVERY (EE)

-Presentation the historical of perspectives, current status, and future projections in the field. corporate liability, Concepts of professional malpractice. and Informed negligence. consents incident reporting, and the importance of accurate and complete records.
-Emphasis on the prevention actions Examination of the role legal of ethics and moral decision-making in the everyday life of the health-service manager with special emphasis on the various professional Codes of Ethics.
+Presentation of the historical perspectives, current status, and future projections in the field.
+Concepts of corporate liability, malpractice, and professional negligence.
+Informed consents, incident reporting, and the importance of accurate and complete records.
+Emphasis on the prevention of legal actions Examination of the role of ethics and moral decision-making in the everyday life of the health-service manager with special emphasis on the various professional Codes of Ethics.

-331 Four Credits HEALTH FINANCIAL MANAGEMENT (EE)
+HSM 331 Four Credits

+HEALTH FINANCIAL MANAGEMENT (EE)